Kay0n/AngryBirds/README.md

-# Javascript Experiments
+# Angry Birds with P5 and Matter
-This is a repo housing my car doging game called PhaseShift.
-It is a generic obstacle doging game, featuring basic player movements, generated obstacles, score tracking and powerups/powerdowns.
-It also has some unfinished code for a snakelike game.
+This is a repo housing a school project.
+The intent was to create a p5.js and matter.js hybrid that simulated angry birds while allowing the user to manupulate physical properties of the world as an educational game.